-Members will be remunerated for the time spent working on the Committee, including pre-meeting preparation, post-meeting follow-up work, and non-meeting day travel time, provided that the member:
+Members will be remunerated for the time spent working on the Committee, including pre meeting preparation, post-meeting follow-up work, and nonmeeting day travel time, provided that the member:

-- is not an 'Australian Public Service (APS) full-time employee' within the meaning of the Public Service Act 1999 (Cth) - is not engaged by a state or territory government
+- is not an 'Australian Public Service (APS) employee' within the meaning of the Public Service Act 1999, or - is not engaged by a state or territory government.

-The time spent (number of hours) by members on Committee business will depend on the volume and complexity of meeting papers.
-This will be determined by the Department.
+The time spent (number of hours) by members on Committee business will be determined by the Department.